navveenb/lean-agentic-ai/readme.md

 ---

-Welcome to the **Lean Agentic AI** learning journey — a growing collection of byte-size insights designed to help you build agentic systems that are not only intelligent and efficient, but also **responsible**, **ethical**, and **sustainable**.
+Welcome to **Lean Agentic AI** — a growing collection of byte-size learnings to help you design and implement agentic systems that are intelligent, efficient, and architecturally lean.

-Lean Agentic AI balances:
+This series emphasizes:

 - 💰 **Cost-efficiency** — through smart architecture and minimal compute
 - 🌱 **Carbon-awareness** — through energy-conscious design and deployment